PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 We'll be using `express` for the web application, and `restify` (in this case) to create a RESTful client.

-To install the rest of our dependencies (as speicifed in the `package.json` that was generated by `express-generator`) we run:
+To install the rest of our dependencies (as specified in the `package.json` that was generated by `express-generator`) we run:

 ```sh
 $ npm install